olibrook/accountabilibuddies/README.md

 ## TODO:
  - Next up: You've fetched users and their tracks on /tracks.
-   Now create an API to list a whole batch stats for tracks and render those in a crappy spreadheet view.
+   Now create an API to list a whole batch stats for tracks and render those in a crappy spreadsheet view.

    Eg.